Vegardhgr/SimplyType/README.md

 - [x] Display accuracy.
 - [x] Save high score locally in the browser.
 - [ ] Add button to decide whether new high score should be saved.
+- [ ] Backspace should only work for the current word.
 - [ ] Add CSS.
 - [ ] Set up docker.
 (Just for fun).